ankitsinghaniyaz/cualdron-of-life/content/blog/too-much-capitalism-is-bad-for-life.md

 ---
-title: "Capitalism Is Not Life"
+title: "Capitalism is Not Life"
 date: 2020-12-24T22:29:32+05:30
 draft: false
 ---